python4004/secret-HTB/Secret.md

 in this period my brain focus on way to find `RCE`.

-i found 4 important files in `node` folder on of them
+i found 4 important files in `node` folder one of them

 `private.js`